ramyashreepramanik45/Gendered_Abuse/README.md

 - Multi-label classification using `label_1` and `label_3` from the **ULI Dataset**.
 - Embedding Used: **Glove for english and fastext for tamil,hindi**
+- Code is located in the `final_codes/TASK3` folder.
 #### Files Used:
 - **Training:**
   - `train_en_l1.csv`, `train_en_l3.csv`